The car keys were handed back to Laura. She would never drink and drive again, she said.

-My daughter’s like a butterfly, she has them tattooed on her back, she flits about a lot, is restless on the spot.
+My daughter’s like a butterfly, she has them tattooed on her back, she flits about a lot.
+She is restless on the spot.

-Her sister bumped into Bella, in a supermarket aisle, and noticed Bella’s basket, how quickly Bella covered three bottles of wine.
+Her sister bumped into Laura down a supermarket aisle, and noticed Laura’s basket: how quickly Laura covered three bottles of wine with a magazine.

-I told my husband about the shopping for three.
+I told Husband about the shopping for three.
 ‘Lots of people drink wine in the evening,’ he replied.

 ‘But three bottles?’